 Once you have taken your shot you can open it in the Photos app (you can find all your Portrait shots in the Portrait folder) and edit it.
 We'll look at the edits, and specifically the Portrait Lighting effects you can use below.

 But first, a few more tips so you can take truly stunning photos.

 Portrait Mode is at heart an artistic effect, so we should probably be saying that there are no rules, experiment and be creative etc. But there are some rules, really.

-Lighting is important, too.
+Good lighting: Lighting is important.
 We found the effect struggles in artificial light indoors; in early morning sunlight the results were rather lovely.
 (We'll discuss how to add lighting effects digitally in the Portrait Lighting section, later.)

 A normal shot (left) and the same shot with Portrait Mode's depth effect (right).

-You can change the point of focus: tap the object on the screen to make sure that the iPhone is focusing on the right area.
+Choose your focus: You can change the point of focus, just tap the object on the screen to make sure that the iPhone is focusing on the right area.